 Fusion bonded epoxy, commonly called FBE coatings, is applied to pipes used for piping connections, such as pipeline construction and concrete reinforcing bars.
 This type of coating material is typically applied in powder form.
 The powder coating is then melted, using heat.
 Once the coating is cooled, it hardens and will remain that way despite further heating.
 Fusion bonded epoxy coated steel pipes are highly resistant to chemical reactions.

 Coal tar epoxy coating is applied to steel pipes used for underground systems, such as water treatment facilities and pipelines.
 Coal tar epoxy is sprayed onto the steel pipe in timed intervals until the coating reaches the specified thickness.
-Steel pipes coated with coal tar epoxy is particularly resistant to damages caused by natural conditions like moisture, extreme temperatures and soil bacteria.
+Steel pipes coated with coal tar epoxy is particularly resistant to damages caused by natural conditions like moisture, extreme temperatures, and soil bacteria.
 Coal tar epoxy coating is among the most effective corrosion protectors.

-Polyethylene/polyolefin pipe coating on steel pipes provides excellent protection from highly corrosive soil.
+Polyethylene/polyolefin pipe coating on steel pipes provides excellent protection from the highly corrosive soil.
 Polyethylene coated steel pipes are more resistant to acid and alkaline media exposure.
 Polyethylene coated steel pipes are also highly impermeable, thus resistant to damaging water conditions.

 Concrete weight coating is applied to steel pipes to provide negative buoyancy and mechanical protection from wet environments.
 Prior to concrete weight coating, a non-slip adhesive system is applied to the surface of the steel pipe.
-During the coating application, reinforcing wire and a plastic outer wrap is added to the outer layer.
+During the coating application, reinforcing wire and a plastic outer wrap are added to the outer layer.
 Concrete coatings must be cured until they achieve compressive strengths.
 A polyethylene coating is then applied to the concrete coating to create an outer wrap.

 There are two categories of tape coating products: hot applied tapes and cold applied tapes.
 Hot applied tapes are manufactured with materials saturated with either coal tar or asphalt bitumen.
-Cold applied tapes are manufactured with a plastic wrap and adhesive material that can withstand application during extreme cold temperatures.
-These tape coatings are used to protect field joints, special piping and fittings from corrosion.
+Cold applied tapes are manufactured with a plastic wrap and adhesive material that can withstand application during extremely cold temperatures.
+These tape coatings are used to protect field joints, special piping, and fittings from corrosion.
 Cold applied tapes can be applied by hand or with a wrapping machine.

 Types of Pipe Linings